Our approved insurance broker – Aon Australia

-Try our NFP Insurance Puzzle Solver to identify the covers you need and then apply for only them online, requests a call back from our dedicated NFP team, or receive the forms you need by email to complete at a more suitable time.
+Try our NFP Insurance Puzzle Helper to identify the covers you need and then apply for only them online, requests a call back from our dedicated NFP team, or receive the forms you need by email to complete at a more suitable time.

 Volunteering Australia does not underwrite or provide any advice in relation to Insurance.
 All enquiries as to the scope, terms and cost of insurance for Volunteering Australia members should be directed to Aon’s NFP team.

 Volunteering Australia receives a commission from Aon in relation to its endorsement as our supporting partner and approved insurance provider.